jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 = Semantic Web

 The Semantic Web is a @w3c initiative that aims to extend the human-readable web to a machine-readable web.
-The initiative started in 2001 by the maker #IRT("inventor") of the web, Sir Tim Berners-Lee, and has grown to be a mature technology.
+The initiative started in 2001 by the inventor of the web, Sir Tim Berners-Lee, and has grown to be a mature technology.
 Even though the technology is mature, it is not outdated, with new specifications still being created to keep the syste up to date with todays requirements.
 This chapter aims to give a high-level overview that is limited to the technologies used in this work.